entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > - Lu *et al*.
 (2012) added code: absent (3)

 > - Long *et al*.
 (2006):  In Daeschler et al. (2006) they use 3 states but as our taxa do not exhibit any differentiation between absent or very small spiracular slit, we have combined these as the basal state (0).
 State 1 only refers to the 2 outgroup taxa here.
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 35. Tectum orbitale: narrow (0); extensive (1)

 > Swartz (2012), Character 11; Zhu *et al*.
 (2017), Character 35; Cloutier *et al*.
 (2020), Character 35; Clement *et al*.
 (2021), Character 35; Lu *et al*.
 (2012), Character 43; Choo *et al*.
 (2024), Character 35
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 36. Large median opening and several small dorsolateral openings in postnasal wall: absent (0); present (1)

 > Zhu *et al*.
 (2017), Character 36; Cloutier *et al*.
 (2020), Character 36; Simões and Pierce (2021), Character 27; Clement *et al*.
 (2021), Character 36; Lu *et al*.
 (2012), Character 44; Choo *et al*.
 (2024), Character 36
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 37. Position of exit of pituitary vein: in front of basipterygoid process (0); dorsal to vertical portion of basipterygoid process (1)

 > Swartz (2012), Character 5; Zhu *et al*.
 (2017), Character 37; Cloutier *et al*.
 (2020), Character 37; Simões and Pierce (2021), Character 28; Clement *et al*.
 (2021), Character 37; Lu *et al*.
 (2012), Character 50; Choo *et al*.
 (2024), Character 37
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "0"

 38. Descending process of sphenoid (with its posterior extremity lacking periostegeal lining): absent (0); present (1)